 8. COOKIES THAT WE USE

 (a) strictly necessary cookies – these cookies are necessary for the website to function and cannot be switched off in our systems.
-They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences, logging in or filling in forms;
+They are usually only set in response to actions made by you that amount to a request for services, such as setting your privacy preferences, logging in, or filling in forms;

 (b) performance cookies – these cookies allow us to count visits and traffic sources so we can measure and improve the performance of our site.
 They help us to know which pages are the most and least popular and see how visitors move around the site.
 All information these cookies collect is aggregated and therefore anonymous;

-(c) functional cookies – these cookies enable the website to provide enhanced functionality and personalisation.
+(c) functional cookies – these cookies enable the website to provide enhanced functionality and personalization.
 They may be set by us or by third-party providers whose services we have added to our pages.

 9. COOKIES USED BY OUR SERVICE PROVIDERS